henrypham1470/DSC680/About/readme.md

 I am registered with FINRA, holding Series 4,7,24,55, and 63 certifications, demonstrating my deep understanding of financial regulations and compliance.

 ## Microsoft Certified Solutions Expert (MCSE):
-I have achived MCSE certifications in Business Intelligence, Data Management and Analytics, signifying my proficiency in Microsoft technologies and solutions within these domain.
+I have achived MCSE certifications in Business Intelligence, Data Management and Analytics, signifying my proficiency in Microsoft technologies and solutions within these domains.

 ## Data Science and Machine Learing:
 I have practical experience using Python and R in the fields of Data Science and Machine Learning, contributing to data-driven insights and predictive modeling.